-- Students will be able to list required site conditions, necessary documents, equipment, and necessary pre communication in order for a building official to make a requested inspection. - Students will be able to list necessary site safety practices for building officials when making inspections. - Students will be able to list the major inspections involved in the construction of a residence. - Students will be able to list National authority for building codes, electrical codes and fire safety codes.
+- List required site conditions, necessary documents, equipment, and necessary pre communication in order for a building official to make a requested inspection. - List necessary site safety practices for building officials when making inspections. - List the major inspections involved in the construction of a residence. - List National authority for building codes, electrical codes and fire safety codes.